sslater11/TeachingTinaReadingLessonCreator/README.md

 You can google spaced repetition to save me from explaining what that is.
 The most popular example is the flashcard app Anki which is renowned for helping medical students, programmers, language learners and more.
 The Deep Learning comes from the book The Talent Code, and my own experiences with learning and teaching.

-Several flashcards will be shown to the user, and they must answer each card correctly 5 times.
-If they get it wrong, then they must get it right 5 times.
+Several flashcards will be shown to the user, and they must answer each card correctly 5 times in a row.
+If they get it wrong, then they must again try to answer it correctly 5 times in a row.
 By doing this we focus on learning just a few small cards in one day.
 The next day they will be asked these same questions, then again at a later date, and so on.
 If at any point they fail a flashcard, no matter how well they know it, they must answer it 5 times correctly and it's now treated like a new card, so they'll see it often over the next few days and weeks.

 # The Reading Lessons
 Each lesson is incremental with the goal of learning the most common words in the English language, along with the sounds that letter pairs can make.